cositools/cosi-data-challenges/README.md

 The tools needed to complete these challenges are demonstrated in the [GRB spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/grb), [GRB localization](https://github.com/cositools/cosipy/tree/main/docs/tutorials/ts_map), and [Polarization (ASAD method)](https://github.com/cositools/cosipy/blob/develop/docs/tutorials/polarization/ASAD_method.ipynb) examples.

 ### DC4 Goals:
-- Localize GRBs and fit the spectra
+- Localize GRBs and fit the spectra.
-- Measure polarization (fraction and angle) of GRBs
+- Measure polarization (fraction and angle) of GRBs.
-- Localize MGFs and fit the spectra
+- Localize MGFs and fit the spectra.
-- Measure the polarization (fraction and angle) of MGFs
+- Measure the polarization (fraction and angle) of MGFs.
-- Check if the magnetar short burst is detectable, and if detectable, localize and fit the spectrum
+- Check if the magnetar short burst is detectable, and if detectable, localize and fit the spectrum.

 The DC4 mock dataset includes 12 GRBs, 6 Magnetar Giant Flares (MGFs), and 1 magnetar short burst within the 3 months of observation time.
 Information for how to access the mock dataset and all other needed files is provided in the [data-products](data-products/README.md) page.